 The retake policy does not differ across delivery methods or exam languages.
 Each attempt regardless of delivery method or language counts toward the total permissible attempts and the waiting period between attempts still applies.
 Circumventing this retake policy by registering under a different name or any other means is a violation of the exam terms and conditions and will result in a denied or revoked certification.
 The recertification policy is available here.

 How long will it take to complete an online proctored exam?

 After you start the exam, an online proctor will verify your identity, ensure the testing environment is secured and then launch the exam.
 This should take about 5-8 minutes.
-Once the exam is launched, you are allotted 120 minutes to complete the exam.
-Note that beta exams are allotted 3-4 hours.
-Please refer to the individual exam pages for more information.
-For beta exams, please refer to the information here.

-Are breaks allowed during my exam session?

-No breaks are allowed during your exam.
-Make sure that you’re well-prepared to take the exam in one sitting.
-Taking any break during the exam will result in the cancellation of the exam session and Google rejecting the exam result.

-If you have any medical condition requiring accommodations, you can request them before your scheduled exam time.
-Please reach out to Google support at least 1-2 weeks prior to scheduling your online proctored exam to allow time for your request to be processed.

-What happens if I am early/late for my scheduled exam?

-On the exam date, you may launch the test session 10 minutes prior and up to 20 minutes after the scheduled time.
-If you do not launch your exam during that window of time, the session will be auto-cancelled and your exam fee will be forfeited.
-You will need to re-register and pay for the exam again if you want to attempt the exam.

-Updated text | The retake policy does not differ across delivery methods or exam languages.
-Each attempt regardless of delivery method or language counts toward the total permissible attempts and the waiting period between attempts still applies.
-Circumventing this retake policy by registering under a different name or any other means is a violation of the exam terms and conditions and will result in a denied or revoked certification.
-The recertification policy is available here.

-How long will it take to complete an online proctored exam?

-After you start the exam, an online proctor will verify your identity, ensure the testing environment is secured and then launch the exam.
-This should take about 5-8 minutes.
 Once the exam is launched, you will be given 120 minutes to complete the exam.
 Note that beta exams are allotted 3-4 hours.
 Please refer to the individual exam pages for more information.
 For beta exams, please refer to the information here.

 Are breaks allowed during my exam session?

 No breaks are allowed during your exam.
 Make sure that you’re prepared to take the exam in one sitting.
 Taking any break during the exam will result in the cancellation of the exam session and Google rejecting the exam result.

 If you have any medical condition requiring accommodations, you can request them before your scheduled exam time.
 Please reach out to Google support at least 1-2 weeks prior to scheduling your online proctored exam to allow time for your request to be processed.

 What happens if I am early/late for my scheduled exam?

 On the exam date, you may launch the test session 10 minutes prior and up to 20 minutes after the scheduled time.
 If you do not launch your exam during that window of time, the session will be auto-cancelled and your exam fee will be forfeited.
 You will need to re-register and pay for the exam again if you want to attempt the exam.